It’s not unusual for pet owners to consider their domesticated animals as members of the family.

 1. Medical deduction

 Because of the higher standard deduction created by the Tax Cuts and Jobs Act of 2017, medical expenses have gotten harder to claim.
-For the 2018 tax year, your health care costs must exceed 7.5 percent of your adjusted gross income, and then you can only deduct expenses higher than that threshold.
-For the 2019 tax year, this threshold reverts to the previous 10 percent of AGI.
+For the 2019 tax year, your health care costs must exceed 10 percent of your adjusted gross income.
+For the 2017 and 2018 tax year, this threshold was lowered to 7.5 percent of AGI.

 It sure would be nice if you could add in your furry pet’s veterinary charges.
 Sorry, that’s not going to happen.
 But the IRS does say in Publication 502 that if you need a guide dog to compensate for your reduced vision or hearing, you can include the costs of buying, training and maintaining that animal in medical expenses.